LidarCLIP or: How I Learned to Talk to Point Clouds: Conclusions

 \section{Conclusions}

-We propose LidarCLIP, which encodes lidar data into an existing, text-image embedding space.
+We propose LidarCLIP, which encodes lidar data into an existing text-image embedding space.
 Our method is trained using image-lidar pairs and enables multi-modal reasoning, connecting lidar to both text and images.
 While conceptually simple, LidarCLIP performs well over a range of tasks.
 For retrieval, we present a method for combining lidar and image features, outperforming their single-modality equivalents.
 Moreover, we use the joint retrieval method for finding challenging scenes under adverse sensor conditions.
 We also demonstrate that LidarCLIP enables several interesting applications off-the-shelf, including point cloud captioning and lidar-to-image generation.
-Future work will focus on training LidarCLIP on multiple datasets and exploring its applicability for dense prediction tasks like semantic segmentation and object detection.
+We hope LidarCLIP can inspire future work to dive deeper into connections between text and point cloud understanding, and explore tasks such as referring object detection and open-set semantic segmentation.